 Karen is extremely competent, highly organized, and endlessly energetic.
 She works well with people of all ages.

 At St. David's she has been involved in every aspect of parish ministry: warden, vestry, lay eucharistic minister, lector, budget box management.
-In addition, Karen co-chaired a very successful "time and talent" auction last May and she co-led an ongoing grief group with Deacon Gail?.
-Karen is a graduate of EFM and a participant in Cursillo. (??)
+In addition, Karen co-chaired a very successful "time and talent" auction last May and she co-led an ongoing grief group with Deacon Gail Chandler.
+Karen is a graduate of EFM.